ADDENDUM:

 Despite this need, the Houston community is split on whether this bond should pass.

-HISD parent Eileen Hairel, a member of HISD’s District Advisory Committee and Community Advisory Committee, campus PTOs, Shared Decision-Making Committees and education advocacy perceives the bond as “investing in our infrastructure in a way we haven’t done in over a decade.”
+HISD parent Eileen Hairel, an education advocate and member of HISD’s District Advisory Committee and Community Advisory Committee, campus PTOs and Shared Decision-Making Committees, perceives the bond as “investing in our infrastructure in a way we haven’t done in over a decade.”

 “I tend to think of it as like a house,” Hairel said.
 “If you have a house and you don’t do any major repairs or upgrades for a decade or more, little things become big things, and the state of your home is not going to be very good after 10 or 15 years of not doing that stuff.
 That’s effectively what we’ve done as a district.
 We have a lot of buildings that are just old and in terrible condition, and we’ve got to do something about it.”